Gig Driving Planner

 Maximizing Your Gig Driving

-Work Strategically, Not Just Hard: An hour during lunch rush often pays 50-100% more than mid-afternoon.
+Work Strategically, Not Just Hard: An hour during lunch rush often pays far more than mid-afternoon.
 Position yourself in busy areas before peak times start.

 Know Your Market: Each city has different patterns.
-Suburbs may be dead mid-day but busy evenings.
-Downtown business districts die after 6pm but residential areas pick up.
+Suburbs may be quiet mid-day but busy in the evening.
+Downtown business districts can fade after 6pm while residential areas pick up.

 Multi-App Intelligently: Run rideshare during commute hours when passengers are reliable.
 Switch to delivery during meal rushes.
-Keep all apps active during slow times.
+Keep apps available during slow times so you are not waiting on one marketplace.

 Common Questions